 The Curriculum - What will my child do in Year 4?

-Please click here to find out more about the curriculum in Year 4.
+Please click here to find out more about the Autumn term curriculum in Year 4.

 At present, children should come to school wearing their PE kit on those days.
-They should have a spare pair of shoes to wear on a Wednesday if their trainers get wet or muddy.
+They should have a spare pair of shoes to wear if their trainers get wet or muddy.

 Reading books are changed on a Monday.
 Please ensure your child has their book bag in school everyday so that staff can monitor the frequency of their reading and sign it as appropriate.
 Click here to view a suggested reading list for children in Year 3 & 4.